 Jigsaw handout (attached; 1 per student)

-The Rise of Military Dictators (attached; 1 per group)
+The Rise of Militarism and Dictators handout (attached; 1 per group)

-To What Extent Did The Great Depression Cause World War II? (attached; 1 per group)
+The Great Depression and WW2 handout (attached; 1 per group)

 Student devices with internet access

 Use the attached Lesson Slides to guide the lesson.
 Begin with slide 2 and share with the students that they are discovering the causes of WWII.
 Review slides 3-4 to introduce the students to the essential questions and learning objectives.

 Display slide 5 and share the T-Chart instructional strategy with students.
 Instruct them to create a t-chart with a sheet of paper or pass out the attached 30-Second Expert T-Chart handout and have them complete the left side of their t-chart, answering the question "What do I know about the causes of WWII?"